dschanoeh/HealthBuddy/README.md

 * Notifications via:
   * Microsoft Teams channel webhooks
   * Pushover
+* A dashboard to observe the current status and history
 * Optional Basic Auth
 * Operation through an HTTP proxy
 * A configurable list of acceptable status codes